 Cleavers and Marigold are discussed together on this page as they are often combined in commercial products.
 Calendula (pot marigold) is discussed elsewhere.

 The cleavers plant, sometimes written as Clivers, grows abundantly on hedge banks, waste ground, cornfields and shingle.
 Cleavers is found throughout the cold temperate regions of Northern Europe and Northern America.

 Family: Rubiaceae.
 Species: Stellate

 The Anglo Saxon called Cleavers, ‘hedgerife’, meaning a tax gatherer or robber due to the fine bristles catching onto clothes, as you pass by.
 This sticky annual has straggling soft growth up to 2ft tall, covered in fine bristles to catch onto passers by.
 The leaves are lanceolate about ½ inch long and ¼ inch broad, arranged in whorls of six or eight together.
 The flowers in small stalked clusters of two or three spring from the axils of the leaves, they are small star-like, white or greenish white in colour.
-The little grey brown, globular seeds are covered in hooked bristles, mixed in with the harvested wheat they spread to pastures new.

 Feeding Cleavers to Your Horse